Bolívar (state): Caruachi Dam

 The Caruachi Dam is a water reservoir located more than 60 kilometers downstream of the Guri Reservoir, and 25 kilometers upstream of the Macagua Reservoir in Venezuela.
-It was inaugurated in 2006, and covers an area of 250 km².
+It was inaugurated in 2006, and covers an area of 250 km^{2}.
 It provides 12% of the national electricity demand.
 It is also known as the Francisco de Miranda Hydroelectric Power Plant.